vedph/cadmus-doc/migration/rendering/architecture.md

 B --> C
 ```

-After the tree is first created from text ranges, it always has this linear structure.
+After the tree is first created from text spans, it always has this linear structure.
 Later, branching can be introduced by tree filters, which thus transform its shape at will.
 For instance, this tree starts with the same segments A, B; but then continues on the first branch with C and D; and on the second one with E and F:

 ```mermaid
 graph LR;